famanson/famanson.github.io/_posts/2014-10-22-career-things.md

 >    - How I did it: Java, Android 2.1 and the mOx's own API.

 already looking so much better than having a separate Skills section from the Work Experience section (imagine something like the LinkedIn profile: great for searching on the web page and their search tools, bad for a CV)
 * If you have built something and it is portable (a smartphone application or an Arduino project etc), don't be afraid to bring it to your interview and talk about it.
+Got your own website?
+Put that down on your CV.
+If you have your own domain for your email address, big plus

 My own CV is probably not the best in the world, but not a bad example either so I am just going to leave it [here](https://dl.dropboxusercontent.com/u/6477837/SonPhamCVNoAdd.pdf) for reference